 Can you support remote and hybrid work for Dublin's corporate population?

-Dublin's workforce is highly mobile — many of the region's professional services, tech, and consulting firms have shifted to hybrid models where employees split time between home, the office, and client sites.
-We deploy secure remote access solutions (Zero Trust or SD-WAN extended to home offices), cloud-based phone systems that work on any device, and endpoint security that protects company data regardless of where work happens.
+Dublin's workforce is highly mobile — many of the region's professional services, tech, and consulting firms have shifted to hybrid models where employees split time between home, the office, and client sites. we help the partner deploy secure remote access solutions (Zero Trust or SD-WAN extended to home offices), cloud-based phone systems that work on any device, and endpoint security that protects company data regardless of where work happens.

 How do you handle multi-tenant office buildings in Dublin's business parks?